ASP-ML/MassSegFramework/README.md

 └── README.md
 ```
 ## Running the Pipeline
+- Download the Results of training folder in the [Datasets Used to Train the YOLO Models](#datasets_used_to_train_the_yolo_models) section.
+- Add the folder to the project at MassSeg/DetectionModels/.
 ### Main Pipeline
 1. Open the pipeline.py file located in the Pipeline/Code folder.
 2. Modify the script as follows: